The Knife: Influences

 In a 2006 interview with Pitchfork, the Knife cited David Lynch, Aki Kaurismäki, Korean cinema, Trailer Park Boys, Donnie Darko and Doom as inspirations for their work.
 In addition, Karin named Sonic Youth, Kate Bush, Le Tigre and Siouxsie and the Banshees, while Olof cited techno, grime and Southern hip hop.

 Solo projects

 In 2008, Karin announced the release of a solo album under the name Fever Ray in March 2009.
 The eponymous album was digitally released in advance of this date.
 The single "If I Had a Heart" was featured in a 2011 episode of Breaking Bad and in the 2013 film Horns, is the opening theme of the Canadian-Irish historical drama television series Vikings, and is the opening of the movie Laurence Anyways by Canadian director Xavier Dolan, who also used Karin's song "Keep the Streets Empty For Me" in his movie Heartbeats.
 In a 2016 interview with The Fader, Karin related that they were at that moment working on more solo music, though they were "unsure" if it would be under the Fever Ray moniker or not.
 Their second solo album Plunge was released in 2017.
+A new album by Fever Ray, Radical Romantics, was released in the spring of 2023.

 Olof performs as both DJ Coolof and Oni Ayhun.